Today, your brand is everything, girl! We are going to go through exactly how you can host your very own photoshoot!

 The worst thing that could happen at your photoshoot is you walk away with no useable photos or inconsistent imagery and a bunch of time wasted.
 So, let’s avoid that!

 Before your photoshoot, make a list of all the types of shots you’d like to have.
-Think about what your brands’ colors, themes, and styles are and find ways to incorporate this into your photos.
+Think about what your brands’ colours, themes, and styles are and find ways to incorporate this into your photos.
 Break it down into all the angles you want and what you think will work best with your brand.
 Knowing what you are looking for is the most important element of your photoshoot.

 Is your business selling flower arrangements?
 Maybe you want a few photos of you actually putting an arrangement together.
 One from above, with just your hand and the arrangement in the frame.
 Another portrait style with the bouquet in front of you.
 Another set could be a behind the scenes look at how you select certain flowers & colors for each arrangement, perhaps in complementing colors to your brands’ theme?!